kanootoko/JWTTestingApplication/jwtchecker/README.md

 # jwtchecker

-This is a testing API service which filters requests, validates JSON Web Token (JWT) in it and returns JSON with result if request is valid.
+This is a testing API service which filters requests, validates JSON Web Token (JWT) in it and returns JSON with result if request is valid, status 403 if access is forbidden or status 401 if token has expired.

 ## Usage

 1. Build with `mvn package`
-2. Launch with `java -jar target/jwtchecker-0.0.1-SNAPSHOT.jar`
+2. Launch with `java -jar target/jwtchecker-0.2.0-SNAPSHOT.jar`

-JWT must be stored in `Authorization` header, template is "Bearer \<token\>".
+JWT must be stored in `Authorization` request header, template is "Bearer \<token\>".

 ## Dependencies